chirag1992m/profile/public/blog_posts/life-goals-2030.md

 ## Relationship and Family

 Currently, this area doesn't need major improvements.
 The only reason I think I didn't give it a 10 is because most of my intermediate family lives far from me.
 I guess, this is what every immigrant trades-off for a better work/life.
 We're okay with living far from our parents, as long as we can give them a shot at a better life.
 I sometimes think it's so foolish, you sacrifice the same thing you work so hard for.

+One thing I will do to improve on this aspect, which I think is easy: Schedule one video call with a faraway family member every week.

 ## Social life and Friends